ADD AN AVO – THE ULTIMATE MEAL TOPPING

 Love an Avo for your Waistline

-Contrary to these perceptions, avos can be helpful as part of a successful energy-controlled diet for weight loss.
+Contrary to these perceptions, avos can be helpful as a part of a successful energy-controlled diet for weight loss.
 Researchers have found that the monounsaturated fats in avo give a quicker feeling of fullness which reduces overeating.
 The richness may also help make the diet more appetizing, reducing the temptation to binge on foods high in energy from sugar and bad fats.
-Fortunately, incorrect perceptions linking avocados to weight gain are changing; in a follow up survey in 2018, only 16% of respondents believed avocados to be fattening.
+Fortunately, incorrect perceptions linking avocados to weight gain are changing; in a follow-up survey in 2018, only 16% of respondents believed avocados to be fattening.